rhiskey/rhiskey/README.md

 I am a seasoned game development tutor and the developer behind Cosmo Engine, an innovative game engine designed to enhance the creative process for developers.
 With years of experience in the field, I am passionate about empowering others in game design and development, providing in-depth guidance and support to aspiring creators.
-I also authored the book 'Advanced Multiplayer Game Development with Unreal Engine 5,' where I delve into cutting-edge techniques for building multiplayer experiences.
+I also authored the book ['Advanced Multiplayer Game Development with Unreal Engine 5'](https://books2read.com/cyberkoala), where I delve into cutting-edge techniques for building multiplayer experiences.
 My goal is to inspire and equip the next generation of game developers with the tools and knowledge they need to succeed.

 Check out our latest YouTube tutorial series here [@CooldayTutorials](https://www.youtube.com/@CooldayTutorials)